apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 * **Status (string)**
 The current status of the garbage collection process.
 This property can assume the values `idle`, `estimation`, `compaction`, `compaction-retry-N` (where `N` is the number of the current retry iteration), `compaction-force-compact` and `cleanup`.
+* **RevisionGCRunning (boolean)**
+Indicates whether online revision garbage collection is currently running.
+* **CompactedNodes (long)**
+The number of compacted nodes during the previous garbage collection
+* **EstimatedCompactableNodes (long)**
+The estimated number of nodes to compact during the next garbage collection. `-1` indicates an estimated value is not available.
+* **EstimatedRevisionGCCompletion (int)**
+Estimated percentage completed for the current garbage collection run. `-1` indicates an estimated percentage is not available.

 The `SegmentRevisionGarbageCollection` MBean also exposes the following management operations.